fedspendingtransparency/data-act-broker-backend/doc/api_docs/generation/check_detached_generation_status.md

 - `start`: (string) the file start date, in `MM/DD/YYYY` format.
 If not a D1/D2 file, this key will not be returned.
 - `end`: (string) the file end date, in `MM/DD/YYYY` format.
 If not a D1/D2 file, this key will not be returned.
 - `message`: (string) a user-readable error message when the file is `failed`, otherwise returns a blank string,
-- `generated_at`: (string) the last time (in the `MM/DD/YYYY HH:mm:ss` format) this file was generated in this submission.
+- `generated_at`: (string) the last time (in the `YYYY-MM-DD HH:mm:ss` format) this file was generated in this submission.
 This does not reflect the time the file itself was generated if it was cached but rather the last time this submission's generation was updated.

 #### Errors
 Possible HTTP Status Codes: